pmaritz16/sqlTable/README.md

 5. **Navigate Tables**: Use the table selector dropdown to switch between different tables and view their contents

 6. **Pagination**: Use the Previous/Next buttons to navigate through large tables (100 rows per page)

+7. **Export to CSV**:
+   - Click the "Export CSV" button in the table viewer header
+   - Choose a location to save the CSV file
+   - The exported file will use the same schema convention (first line with column:type format)
+   - All table data will be exported, not just the current page

 7. **Natural Language Commands**:
    - Select a table from the dropdown